Campaign metrics: Why you shouldn’t rely on this single indicator for success

 Brands such as Seiko, Rhodius, and WaterWipes, for example, have seen positive results in conjunction with similar strategies.
 After complementing their sponsored ads campaigns with display and broadening their advertising goals beyond ACOS, each saw more than double the volume of earned media and branded keyword searches during the campaign period—in two cases even lowering their overall ACOS.2

 Recommendation: Use sponsored ads and display ads in parallel to reach shoppers at different stages of the customer journey.

-Although different tactics may result in higher or lower ACOS for given campaigns, together they will expand the total advertising levers available to you (such as keywords and audiences) as well as the range of shopping experiences you can address on and off Amazon.
+Although different tactics may result in higher or lower ACOS for given campaigns, together they will expand the total advertising levers available to you (such as keywords and audiences) as well as the range of shopping experiences you can address anywhere customers spend their time.
 Check out this post for more detail about how sponsored ads and display ads work together.